tiagovbarreto/curso-nestjs/README.md

 ## About
 The intention of doing this project was to understand how to develop the backend architecture using NestJS, Node and Typescript.

-## Inspiration
-The knowledge was acquired in Ariel Weinberger's NestJS Course.
-The objective of the course was to develop and deploy back-end enterprise applications following best practices using NestJS, Node.js and TypeScript.

-Thank you a lot Ariel!

 ## Features
 List of features ready and TODOs for future development